Skip to main content

 National Contact Point for Responsible Business Conduct

-The National Contact Point promotes awareness of the OECD Guidelines for Responsible Business Conduct among interested parties.
-It answers questions about the Guidelines and acts as an out-of-court mediation body.
+The NCP promotes awareness of the OECD Guidelines for Responsible Business Conduct among interested parties and acts as an out-of-court mediation body.

 Green trees in front of a blue office building.